 Designed to enhance voicing skills developed in the simultaneous and consecutive interpreting classrooms.
 Skill building will include team interpreting for formal/lecture type settings.
-Corequisites: INT 114 AND INT 242.
-Prerequisites: ASL 202 AND ASL 206 AND INT 113 AND INT 134 AND INT 230, all with a "B" or better.
+This course is for interpreting students.
+Check with advisor before registering.
+Prerequisites: ASL 202 AND ASL 206, both with a "B" or better.